Paradise Lost? Edinburgh on edge as Brexit divides festival audiences

 But he says he respects the comics who dodge politics to avoid “an audience member getting offended or too highly strung”.

 At Nelson’s show, his questions swiftly identified a lone leave supporter sitting next to a europhile from Germany.
-It’s testimony to humour’s charm that the pair shook hands afterwards.
+It’s testimony to humor’s charm that the pair shook hands afterwards.

 Also relishing the disruption, but from a pro-leave perspective, is financial writer and comedian Dominic Frisby.
 His Libertarian Love Songs include 17 Million F*ck offs, a robust Anglo-Saxon reference to the number who voted leave in the 2016.